Create a new world

 Creating a new world with the default settings:

-To generate a new world using an existing preset, use the command
+To generate a new flat world using an existing preset, use the command

 World presets are a way to create worlds with specific settings.